bxdevelopment804/lifestyle-appV1/README.md

 1.  **What Does Lifestyle App Do?**

-    Provides the daily high, low, and current temperatures, current conditions, humidity, precipitation, wind speed, and local time for a user defined list of cities.
+    Provides a collection of healthy recipes, workouts, and wellness articles for people looking to live a bit healthier.
+Watch related videos, or search for something different.

 2.  **Design Intent**